arthurlm/mmap-vec/README.md

 This struct provides constant size memory mapped array of type `T`.
 Wrapping `Segment` into a new struct `MmapVec` that handle segment growth / shrink does the trick.

-> Where does the segment are store on disk ?
+### Where does the segment are store on disk ?

-For now data are stored in `/tmp` under a dedicated folder.
+For now data are stored in `.cache` (if using 'cache-dirs' feature) or `/tmp` under a dedicated folder.

 UUID V4 are generated in order to avoid collision when creating segment.